-Because of their small size small fish tanks require a great deal more maintenance than a larger fish tank.
+Because of their small size, small fish tanks require a small fish tank filter and a great deal more maintenance than a larger fish tank.

 This is due to the fact that toxins can build up in a small tank much faster than a larger tank that has a better chance of becoming – and remaining – stable.

 - Small Fish Tank Filter – Comparison Chart